josh-sanders/podman-quadlet-paperless-ngx/paperless/README.md

 Caddy is provided with the cloudflare addon so that it can setup TLS automagically, if you use cloudflare as your DNS.

+## Backup

+There is a service for backing up Paperless ngx using the document_exporter function once per day.
+There is also a service for running pgdump but I haven't tested it recently as I no longer use it.

+### Keep selinux happy

+Because stow links the files into `/etc` the selinux labels are not changed like the would be if the files were copied.
+Permenently update the labels like so:

+    # semanage fcontext -a -u system_u -t systemd_unit_file_t "/home/josh/stow/paperless/etc/systemd/system.control(/.*)?"
+    # restorecon -Rv /home/josh/stow/paperless/etc/systemd/system.control
+    # ls -lZ /home/josh/stow/paperless/etc/systemd/system.control

+### Enable the timer

+    # systemctl enable paperless-backup.timer

 ## References and similar work

 Thank you: